JamesNoLastName/ChessPad/README.md

 ## Overview

-ChessPad is a mobile app that makes it easy to archive and take notes on games of chess for self-study and record keeping.
-It helps players of all levels: Beginners, Club Members, Hustlers, Titled Players, and Arbiters recordkeep for their games.
-Equipped with all the tools a standard notepad has, it is a portable and resourceful tool that improves the ability to take notes for chess.
+ChessPad is a mobile app that makes it easy to save/archive and add notes to games of chess from Chess.com, useful for self-study and record keeping.
+It helps players of all levels: Beginners, Club Members, Hustlers, Titled Players, and Arbiters for recordkeeping in their games.
+Equipped with the ability to store these games, it is a portable and resourceful tool that improves the ability to take notes and track progress/highlights over time.

 ## Features

-*   **Notepad Features**
+*   **ChessPad Features**
-    * Keyboard with numbers 1-8 and letters a-h for recording chess move notation
-    * Main keyboard for note taking
-    * Bulleted lists for reminders
-    * Camera option
-    * Upload images option
-    * Marker option
-    * AI analysis option.
-*   **Folder Selection + Creation:** Create folders for each game to organize notes with each game, storing context and data.
-*   **Sharing:** Creatable links to share chess studies with friends, with ability to make private and public studies
+    * Working search bar with calendar picker to find any user's previous games on Chess.com
+    * Option to save these games in persistent storage, along with notes for each individual game
+    * Ability to edit and delete added notes with a single button
+    * Analytics feature to show recent/all-time win rates and other stats
+    * Minimalistic Navbar for user to access both services seamlessly
+    * Option to be redirected to the physical game/user on Chess.com, if more research is needed

 ## Tech Stack

 ### Database

-Firebase: Firebase will be integrated into ChessPad to provide real-time data synchronization, secure user authentication, and seamless cloud storage for game archives and notes.
-It enhances the app's performance by enabling fast, reliable access to stored games across multiple devices.
+Room: Room will be integrated into ChessPad due to its lightweight features, ability to store data on one's device, and ease of use offline, or wherever the user is.
+For the purposes of this project, it offers all the functionality that is needed.

 ### API

-OpenCV API: OpenCV SDK provides computer vision support for photo to board camera capture, enabling ease of use for setting up board to specific positions.

-OpenAI API: Provides AI generated description/analysis for the current position on board, and offers suggestions/organizes taken notes on the game.
+Chess.com API: Chess.com API is used to fetch data about players, as well as played games, for the user to add to their own collection for future review/use.
+The API allows users to retrieve information about a player based on their user, and is non-invasive, since the information is public.

 ### Sensors

-Camera: Used for taking photos of the chessboard to convert to the chess position.

-Light Sensor: Used for adjusting brightness for taking photos of the chessboard.

-GPS: Used for recording location of played games, to add context/record keeping for game.
+Voice: Voice recorded memos is open for note taking on each game, and can be used instead of adding notes manually.

 ### Target Devices